ArkEcosystemArchive/docs-legacy/docs/tutorials/iot/reacting-to-data-on-the-blockchain.md

 }
 ```

-## Step 2: Posting your Data to the ARK Blockchain
+## Step 2: Posting your Data to the ARK blockchain

-Next we'll be posting data to the [Blockchain](/introduction/blockchain).
+Next we'll be posting data to the [blockchain](/introduction/blockchain).
 You can just copy this method from below into your example project

 If you want to find out more about what's going here, you can check out [_**"Storing Data on the Blockchain"**_](./storing-data-on-the-blockchain.md).